nexssp/language_tcltk/readme.md

 # Readme

+## Important info

+This was only tested on Windows.
+Builders (TO EXE) functions are still to be validated.
+Package Managers needs to be added (fossil and teacup ?)

 ## Manual Installation / Troubleshooting

 If from any reason you are unable to use tcl/tk with nexss please try install it manually: